Not in the Mood for a Cup of Joe? Try These Other Caffeinated Drinks

 Caffeine is a chemical that occurs naturally in the leaves, grains, and fruits of several dozen plant species around the world.
 It is found in products such as tea, coffee, and many other nonalcoholic beverages.
-Caffeine is known for its stimulating effect, which is often used to combat fatigue or sleepiness, but it also causes insomnia in people highly sensitive to it.
+Caffeine is known for its stimulating effect, which is often used to combat fatigue or sleepiness, but it also causes insomnia in people highly sensitive to it—having a coffee alternative is great if you’re sensitive.

 Because caffeine enters the bloodstream relatively quickly, the psychostimulant effect occurs equally fast and can last several hours.
 Each person responds to caffeine differently, according to our metabolism, body mass, muscle mass, age, and sex.
 It’s been long believed that caffeine will dehydrate the body, but recent research demonstrates that although it has a small diuretic effect, it doesn’t cause dehydration.